indiegabo/iht-docs/source/index.rst

 ..
-IndieGabo's FSM documentation master file, created by sphinx-quickstart on Mon May 23 10:20:07 2022.
+IndieGabo's Handy Tools documentation master file, created by sphinx-quickstart on Mon May 23 10:20:07 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.